Also on this page: Cycle Routes| Website Links | Bike Hire

 Lizzy’s Cycling in Cornwall Page

 Cycling is very different in St Germans and Hayle.
 St Germans is a fantastic area for the masochistic cyclist who loves a good hill climb and the thrill of a steep descent.
 There are few off road cycle ways, but plenty of very quiet country roads.
 We really like cycling in this area, but if your idea is a pleasant, fairly level, amble, it may be better to head towards the off road routes in mid Cornwall, several of them reachable by public transport - we'd particularly recommend the area around Bodmin Parkway station.
-For cycle hire, Go By Cycle will deliver your bikes to the door.
+For cycle hire, our local bike shop Edge Cycles and the countywide service Go By Cycle will deliver your bikes to the door.

 Cycles from St Germans